 Traveling With Diabetes

 If you have diabetes, traveling requires extra planning.
 Changes in meal patterns, activity levels, and time zones can affect your blood sugar levels.
-Here are ways to make your trip go smoother.
+A little extra effort in advance can make your trip go smoother.

 Before Your Trip